skjafar/Portenta_Cube_Template/README.md

 ![2021-12-15-025300_1906x1031_scrot1](https://user-images.githubusercontent.com/7383226/146092267-195c7046-f69e-4175-8df7-6c1f00f82630.png)

 ## Building and running the code
-The project comes predefined with 5 different run configurations:
+The project comes predefined with 5 different run/debug configurations:
 1. Portenta_STM_template_CM7 Debug

     This will compile both the CM4 and CM7 projects, then flash them both to the controller.
     As the STM32H747 is a dual core controller it needs two different projects, one for each core, this build configuration takes care of building and flashing both.
     This will then enter Debug mode for the M7 core only.